 Tippins rambles on as the postmodernists and punks become a sapped version of Dada gone gaga.
 Even before the book gets into the 1970s, the drama, the angst, the addiction, the obsession, the self-torture, the FUH-Q attitudes, were getting as tired and decrepit as the building.
 I finished reading just to see where she might end the story.
 Her point though had been made well before the halfway mark.
 Though I’m bashing the latter chapters, my earlier comments stand.
 The long drawn out end reflects the long drawn out death of the Chelsea.

-Its death isn’t peaceful nor dignified, but it whispers a message none of its famous tenants ever made.
-Folk art, folk rock, American Realism, Soviet Realism, nonobjective art, anti-art, protest, mind altering drugs trickled down from the art nouveau, romantic-impressionistic, communal ideals of a 19th century apartment building.
-Over the years the original high-concept message along with the building devolved into a dilapidated single room occupancy flophouse, that in turn dribbled into inane pop-art, pop-culture.
+Its death isn’t peaceful nor dignified, but it whispers a lesson none of its famous tenants ever made.
+Folk art, folk rock, American Realism, Soviet Realism, nonobjective art, anti-art, protest, mind altering drugs drip-dropped down from the art nouveau, romantic-impressionistic, communal ideals of a 19th century apartment building.
+Over the years the original high-concept message along with the building devolved into a dilapidated single room occupancy flophouse, that in turn spiraled into inane pop-art, pop-culture.
 So what?
-Millions of records, books, theater tickets, millions heard and watched and “got it.”
+Millions of records, books, theater tickets—millions heard and watched and “got it.”
 So what?
 It’s all fallen flat.
 Cultural revolution?
 So what?
 Artists, authors, musicians believed they had the keys and the powers to change the world.
 So what?
 These solipsistic artists were(are) too lost in their own incestuous inbreeding to realize that their message was(is) scrambled in the maelstrom of mass media poppism.
 The media frenzy-fed on the noise.
 The masses missed the point and the media had(has) no desire to make the point, or any point for that matter.
 The self-important deluded egoists who think “I can change the world,” have accomplished nulla.
 So what?

 The old authority had shown its incompetence and hollowness, and the effects could be seen in the cynicism that had infected the national psyche.
 This was the America where students admitted to cheating at nearly double the rate of the previous decade, where more than a quarter of American workers acknowledged that the goods they produced were so shoddily made that they wouldn’t buy them themselves, and where kids sent off to farms in Vermont returned to New York to become drug dealers, publicists, and lawyers on the make.